seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 Abstract
 ========

-This document describes the LLVM bitstream file format and the encoding of the LLVM IR into it.
+This document describes the LLVM37 bitstream file format and the encoding of the LLVM37 IR into it.

 Overview
 ========

-What is commonly known as the LLVM bitcode file format (also, sometimes anachronistically known as bytecode) is actually two things: a `bitstream container format`_ and an `encoding of LLVM IR`_ into the container format.
+What is commonly known as the LLVM37 bitcode file format (also, sometimes anachronistically known as bytecode) is actually two things: a `bitstream container format`_ and an `encoding of LLVM37 IR`_ into the container format.

 The bitstream format is an abstract encoding of structured data, very similar to XML in some ways.
 Like XML, bitstream files contain tags, and nested